[former] Cleobury Mortimer Wesleyan Methodist Chapel (1)

 The first Wesleyan Methodist chapel in Cleobury Mortimer was erected in 1790.
-In 1824 it was in a very poor condition and the trustees proposed selling the building.
-However by 1828 sufficient money had been raised and the building was repaired and re-opened on 7th October 1828.
-In 1851 it had seating for about 130 people, and was described then as "a small chapel in the High Street".
-There were 10 attenders at its morning service and 80 at its evening service in that year.
-In 1861 the chapel was sold to the Primitive Methodists.
-The building is now converted to offices and flats.
+In 1824 it was in a very poor condition with the roof in a dangerous state.
+The trustees proposed selling the building.
+However by 1828 sufficient money had been raised (they needed about £90) so the building was repaired and re-opened on 7th October 1828.
+The chapel was described in Bagshaw's Directory of Shropshire, 1851, as "a small chapel in the High Street, built of brick".
+In the 1851 Religious Census it was reported to have seating for about 130 people, with 10 attenders at its morning service and 80 at its evening service in that year.
+In 1864 the chapel was sold to the Primitive Methodists.
+It would appear that there was then no Wesleyan chapel in Cleobury Mortimer until they erected a "tin tabernacle" in 1895.
+The building (in this photograph) is now converted to offices and flats.